Thenmozhi-Arumugam/finalCapstone/README.md

 • pandas: a library for data analysis and manipulation.
 To install pandas, run the following command in your terminal: `pip install pandas`

-• nltk: is a suite of libraries and programs for natural language processing (NLP) in Python.
-It provides a wide range of tools, resources, and algorithms for working with human language data.
-To install nltk, run the following command in your terminal: `python -m nltk.downloader all`

 After installing the dependencies, you can download the project files from the GitHub repository:

 `git clone https://github.com/Thenmozhi-Arumugam/finalCapstone.git`